kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 [^100]: Technically, the space does not have to be a Euclidean space with fixed dimensions.
 It can be an arbitrary metric space, e.g., where vectors are arbitrary strings and the distance is the edit distance between the strings.

-[^3]: I remember this not-particularly intuitive phenomenon by thinking of the analogous [cosmic homogeneity phenomenon](https://en.wikipedia.org/wiki/Cosmological_principle) in astronomy, which states that at large enough scales, matter looks homogeneously distributed in the universe.
+[^3]: I like remembering this phenomenon by thinking of the analogous [cosmic homogeneity phenomenon](https://en.wikipedia.org/wiki/Cosmological_principle) in astronomy, which states that at large enough scales, matter looks homogeneously distributed in the universe.

 I'll focus